MicrosoftDocs/powerapps-docs/powerapps-docs/developer/control-framework/create-custom-controls-using-pcf.md

 `npm start`

 > [!NOTE]
-> Today you can only visualize your field control, but dataset support is coming soon. elow image shows a sample control implemented in the tutorial below just as an example.
+> Today you can only visualize your field control, but dataset support is coming soon.
+Below image shows a sample control implemented in the tutorial below just as an example.

 > [!div class="mx-imgBorder"]
 > ![local-host](media/local-host.png "local host")

-As show in the image above, the browse window will open with 3 sections.
+As shown in the image above, the browse window will open with 3 sections.
 Your control will be rendered in the left pane while the right pane consists of **Inputs** and **Outputs** sections

   - **Inputs** section is an interactive UI that displays all properties and their types/type-groups defined in the manifest.xml.
 It allows you to key in mock data for each property.
   - **Outputs** section renders the output whenever a control's `getOutputs` method gets called.